Poetry Power!

 Art as Muse

-Inspiration for poems can come from anywhere, including works of art and writing poetry in response to art is both challenging and exciting.
-I was asked to submit poems for two anthologies - one in which I chose the art and the other in which I was assigned a specific piece of art.
+Inspiration for poems can come from anywhere, including works of art.
+Writing poetry in response to art is both challenging and exciting.
+I was asked to submit poetry for two anthologies — one in which I chose the art (Heart to Heart: New Poems Inspired by Twentieth-Century American Art) and one in which the art was assigned (Hoofbeats, Claws & Rippled Fins: Creature Poems).
 I enjoyed both approaches.

 Observation Walks